jerkeeler/dotfiles/README.md

 If you want to add a new config from somewhere, first create it in the `configs/` directory in this repo.
 Think of the `configs/` directory as your home directory, so wherever the config actually lives in `~` it should live in the same path under `configs/`.
 Once added run `stow configs/` to setup the symlink correctly.

+## Device-specific config

+Device specific .zshrc values should live in that devices `.zprofile`.
+For example if I have an `affirm-specific` alias, that would be stored in `.zprofile` on the Affirm device.